Bridging Graph and State-Space Modeling for Intensive Care Unit Length of Stay Prediction: Experimental Validation

 \paragraph{Evaluation Metrics.} We report Mean Squared Error (MSE), Mean Squared Log Error (MSLE), Mean Absolute Deviation (MAD), log-transformed Mean Absolute Percentage Error (log-MAPE), $R^2$ score, and Cohen’s linear weighted Kappa.
 MSE and $R^2$ are standard for regression; MSLE and log-MAPE are more robust to right-skewed LOS distributions.
 Kappa provides discrete agreement over stratified LOS bins.
 Formal definitions of all metrics are provided in Appendix~\ref{eval_metrics}.

-\paragraph{Setups.} We use hyperparameter tuning with Optuna~\cite{akiba2019optuna} over 75 trials, choosing the best configuration by validation $R^2$.
-The optimal configuration adopts a 2-layer Mamba (128-dim), and a fusion coefficient of $\lambda=0.5$.
-The patient similarity graph is constructed using FAISS with $k_{\text{diag}}=3$, $k_{\text{BERT}}=1$, and MST.
+\paragraph{Setups.} We tune hyperparameters with Optuna~\cite{akiba2019optuna} over 75 trials, choosing the best configuration by validation $R^2$.
+The optimal setup adopts a 2-layer Mamba (128-dim) with a fusion coefficient of $\lambda=0.5$.
+The patient similarity graph is built via FAISS using $k_{\text{diag}}=3$, $k_{\text{BERT}}=1$, and MST.